How Online High School Can Help Struggling Teens

 Certified and Dedicated Educators

 In online high school, certified and highly dedicated teachers instruct using curriculum that meets rigorous state and national standards.
 Teachers provide instruction, answer questions, grade schoolwork and projects, and assess the student’s progress and comprehension.
-They can personalize learning and provide one-on-one attention to help students overcome challenges and bridge skills gaps.
-Additionally, teachers are available by phone and email to answer questions and provide support to parents, too.
+They can personalize learning and provide one-on-one attention to help struggling teens overcome challenges and bridge skills gaps.
+Additionally, teachers are available by phone and email to answer questions and provide support to parents.

 Many families have seen students stop struggling and start succeeding with online school.
-To request more information on how your struggling teen can earn a high school diploma online, or on how to enroll in a virtual school, contact Connections Academy today!
+To request more information on how your struggling teen can earn a high school diploma online, visit our website to learn more about online public school or online private school.